sahilmind/image_cropping/README.md

 ##### squareCircleColor:
 this property contains Color value.
 You can change square circle color by passing this value.

-##### squareCircleSize:
-this property contains double value.
-You can change square circle size by passing this value.

 #####  defaultTextColor:
 this property contains Color value.
 By passing this property you can set aspect ratios color which are unselected.